David Kearney (Shortland Street): Creation and casting

 In 1999, Elliott's contract was not renewed.
 He was "outraged" and "upset", but later was happy to have had the ability to work in other roles.
 Elliott believed himself to be "bitter and tired and worn out" at the time of the axing believing that he had left "under a bit of a cloud ...
 I felt the powers that be had betrayed me.
 I felt a bit sold out."
 The character made his last appearance alongside screen wife Ellen, in November 1999.
 Elliott reprised his role for cameos in 2020, and in May 2022 for the show's 30th anniversary.
 Several months later Elliott was invited back in an extended stint, debuting in November 2022 and believed due to his previous axing he had, "carried a lot of baggage around that for quite some time.
 That’s been largely healed by being invited back".
 He signed an initial contract until early 2023.
+In 2025 following waning ad revenue and a new funding model, Shortland Street was cut from 5-episodes a week to 3, that would air across the year in 4 "mini-seasons".
+After a largely medical-based storyline season throughout 2025, Producers chose to premiere a "Legacy" mini-season the following year that would have a "tonal-shift" to the soap's original tone, featuring more humour and light-hearted storylines.
+As part of the new "Legacy" mini-season, Elliott returned to the soap in a more regular capacity and believed that with the help of Producer Oliver Driver, the soap, "values the craft more than it did 30 years ago.".
+Alongside David, "Legacy" also saw the returns of Rachel McKenna (Angela Bloomfield) and Libby Jeffries (Fleur Saville), with Driver believing the three characters were "Icons.
+Trouble magnets.
+Agents of chaos" who helped in "owning" the past of Shortland Street.